 LA VERDAD EXCERPT

 Working fluently with computer music, conceptual and physical virtuosity, as well as comedy, Waschka is perhaps best known for his theatrical pieces and his music made with compositional algorithms, including three unusual operas.
 An internationally recognized expert on computer music, Rodney Waschka also performs as a narrator/vocalist/actor -- often with electronic music.
 His works are regularly presented across the world and recorded by labels in the USA, England, Portugal, Canada, and Australia.
 Waschka welcomes commissions and other opportunities.
 Comments on various Waschka works:

 Astonishing Paris Transatlantic Magazine A milestone in the repertoire Computer Music Journal Cooler than cool Tim Perkis Profound composition Computer Music Journal Strikingly charismatic Paris Transatlantic Magazine Great sophistication Computer Music Journal Fluent and entertaining Musical Opinion, London Sit back and enjoy Saxophone Journal Unparalleled!
 Computer Music Journal Thoroughly enjoyable The Dispatch, South Africa Something new Fanfare Will make you put down your knitting and pay attention CVNC Oddly moving Journal Seamus A unique voice 21st-Century Music

 STRING QUARTET EXCERPT

 The recordings on this page are an excerpt from the second of Waschka's three string quartets, String Quartet: Ha!
 Fortune, and an excerpt from the "tape" piece La Verdad (The Truth).
 La Verdad was made by manipulating a single, less-than-one-second sound -- the composer's voice saying "digame" (Spanish for "tell me").
 No other source sounds were employed in the piece, except for the final sound of the piece, which is not heard in this excerpt.
-The string quartet is a kind of computer music -- it was composed with the help of a computer program designed and coded by the composer using genetic algorithms.
+The string quartet is a kind of computer music -- it was composed with the help of a computer program designed and coded by the composer using genetic algorithms (evolutionary music).
 The recording is by the Nevsky String Quartet of Russia.